brokenhandsio/vapor-oauth/README.md

 ## Client Credentials Grant

 Client Credentials is a userless flow and is designed for servers accessing other servers without the need for a user.
 Access is granted based upon the authentication of the client requesting access.

+## Token Introspection

+**Note:** as per [the spec](https://tools.ietf.org/html/rfc7662#section-4) - the token introspection endpoint MUST be protected by HTTPS - this means the server must be behind a TLS certificate (commonly known as SSL).
+Vapor OAuth leaves this up to the integrating library to implement.